muammar/mkchromecast/README.md

 ##### Linux

-* The system tray is not working in Unity.
+* The system tray is not working in Unity (see https://github.com/muammar/mkchromecast/issues/10).
 * When using `parec` and `lame` encoder, the delay between audio played and listened can be up to 8 seconds.
 I suggest you to use something different than mp3.